 - Anonymous OV-chipkaart

-Personal and anonymous OV-chipkaart are valid for an average of five years, depending on how frequently they are used.
-Here you can find more info about how to buy Dutch train tickets and the different options.
+Bothe the personal and the anonymous OV-chipkaart are valid for an average of five years, depending on how frequently they are used.
+Here you can find more info about how to buy single train tickets.

 It depends on your travel habits.
 If you often use the public transport services, the personal OV-chipkaart is the most convenient.
-Season tickets or auto reload can only be used on a personal OV-chipkaart.
+Season tickets or automatic reload can only be used on a personal OV-chipkaart.
 If you do not use the public transport system regularly or would like to share the OV- chipkaart with a family member, the anonymous OV-chipkaart is the best option for you.
-If you would like to purchase a personal OV chip card you can consult the OV-chipcard website.
-An anonymous OV-chipkaart can be bought at stations of a public transport company or by calling 0900 0980 (€ 0,10 p.m.).
-The card is for sale in sales and vending machines at railway stations, at service counters connected to public transport and at various tobacco shops (Primera), supermarkets (some AH and C1000 stores) and bookshops (Bruna).
-Customer service OV-chipkaart: send an e-mail to firstname.lastname@example.org
+If you would like to purchase a personal OV- chipkaart you can consult the OV-chipkaart website.
+An anonymous OV- chipkaart can be bought at public transport stations or by calling 0900 0980 (€ 0,10 p.m.).
+The card is for sale in sales and vending machines at railway stations, at service counters connected to public transport and at various tobacco shops (Primera), supermarkets and bookshops (Bruna).
+It is also possible to charge your OV- chipkaart in the Forum building on campus.
+Customer service OV-chipkaart: e-mail to firstname.lastname@example.org